 We got back home, and I turned on the game, and he decided to sit and watch the end of it with me since it was a close game.
 After just a few minutes, we watched the same Steve Christie kick what was thought to be the game-winner with just 18 seconds left to play, but this time, the Bills WERE NOT the Cinderella team.
 The Tennessee Titans were as you’ll see in the clip below.

-So as the Bills enter the AFC title game for the first time in 28 years, I have to wonder if Lady Luck will shine on them again this time, or will she be riding shotgun with their opponents, the Kansas City Chiefs?
+So as the Bills enter the playoffs once again, I have to wonder if Lady Luck will shine on them this time, or will she be riding shotgun with their opponents?
 One thing is for sure, with their history of dramatic playoff games, I’ll be tuning in, and I’m sure all those nostalgic memories of their games from the past will come flooding back again, and take me back to the ’90s once more.
-I’ll try to forget the one where Scott Norwood went wide right though. that was a heartbreaker right there.
+I’ll try to forget the one where Scott Norwood went wide right though.
+That was a heartbreaker right there.

-Maybe I should call up my Dad and brother and see if they are up for watching one more Bills playoff game together….all from our own residence of course.
-Gotta social distance ya know.
-Sigh.
+Maybe I should call up my Dad and brother and see if they are up for watching one more Bills playoff game together.